HugoBlox/theme-academic-cv/content/team/water-budget-processes/index.md

 that the trends in the independent components agree in sign to the GRACE trends for the majority of the mascons, even if the magnitudes differ beyond the margin of error.

+{{<figure src="/img/team/water-budget-processes/figure1.png" caption="Figure 1: Comparison between mass trends for (A) geodetic glacier mass balance for 2000–2018 and (B) GRACE L1B regression mascons for January 2003–July 2016.
+The open circles in (A) indicate where the sign of the glacier mass balance trend agrees with the 99% confidence interval and the closed circles indicate where the glacier mass balance trend estimates are within the 99% confidence interval.">}}

 {{<figure src="/img/team/water-budget-processes/figure2.png" caption="Figure 2: Comparison between mass trends for (A) groundwater data and (B) GRACE L1B regression mascons.
 The open circles in (A) indicate where the sign of the groundwater trend agrees with the 99% confidence interval and the closed circles indicate where the groundwater trend estimate is within the 99% confidence interval.
 Trends are computed for January 2003–July 2016.">}}

 While this paper made promising steps toward closing the water budget, more work is needed to identify the dominant drivers of TWS trends and seasonality over the entire domain.
-The HiMAT-2 Water Budget Subgroup will be continuing this work with a combination of models, in situ observations and GRACE.
+The HiMAT-2 Water Budget Subgroup will be continuing this work with a combination of models, in-situ observations and GRACE.
 Table 1 shows the different models represented in the group along with subgroup members.

 | PI Team         | Subgroup Members                                                           | Model |